 Generally speaking, every parcel of real estate in Cook County is reassessed every three years.
 Some properties are reassessed more often depending upon the circumstances.
 Factors such as new construction, physical modifications, vacancy, a tax division or consolidation of a parcel, recent sale, etc. may cause the assessor to reassess a real estate parcel more frequently.

 The Cook County Assessor is Mr. Fritz Kaegi (D).
 He was elected on November 6, 2018 and sworn in as the 10th Assessor of Cook County on December 3, 2018.
-The current members of the Cook County Board of Review (presented in alphabetical order) are Mr. Michael M. Cabonargi (D), Mr. Dan Patlak (R) and Mr. Larry R. Rogers, Jr. (D), and Ms. Samantha Steele (D).
+The current members of the Cook County Board of Review (presented in alphabetical order) are Mr. George A. Cardenas (D), Mr. Larry R. Rogers, Jr. (D), and Ms. Samantha Steele (D).

 There is a two step process.
 The Cook County Assessor’s Office is the government agency charged with assessing each property at a value reflective of fair market value while the Cook County Board of Review is the agency charged with insuring that assessments are fair and equal.

 A notice of proposed assessed valuation is mailed to the taxpayer of record and the taxpayer has an opportunity to appeal the assessment.
 This appeal can be initiated at either the Assessor level or Board of Review level.
 Each agency has its own procedural and substantive rules.
 Many of these rules are published and some of them are not.
 The Assessor level appeal can be filed by the taxpayer, their representative or their attorney.
 An appeal at the Board of Review level may only be filed by the taxpayer if she or he is acting as an individual taxpayer or an attorney.
-Both agencies have the right to increase the assessment.
+Both agencies have the power to adjust the assessment, upward or downward.